xbyuan/tgg-site-optimisation/README.md

 # Site and Speed Optimisation for thegoodguys.com.au

-CSS and JS optimisation for TGG (Aurora)
+Optimisation and refactoring of CSS and HTML of existing pages in Aurora.
+Additionally some JavaScript optimisation where possible to limit render blocking scripts and reducing inline JavaScript.

 ## How do I get set up? ##